Petraeus scandal: Scott Kelley

-Kathy Allen

-Kathy (Katherine Glickert) Allen (born February 16, 1954) is the wife of General John R. Allen.
-They have two adult daughters, singer Bobbie Allen and Betty Allen Wightman.
-According to some reports Kathy Allen was supposedly good friends with Jill Kelley.

 Reactions

 The White House and Barack Obama

-After being briefed on November 8, President Obama summoned Petraeus to the White House, where Petraeus offered his resignation.
-After taking some time to consider, Obama chose not to suspend Petraeus but accepted the resignation on November 9.
+After being briefed on 8 November, Obama summoned Petraeus to the White House, where Petraeus offered his resignation.
+After taking some time to consider, Obama chose not to suspend Petraeus but accepted the resignation on 9 November.
 Petraeus cited the affair when announcing that same day that he would be resigning as CIA Director.

 In the days following Obama's re-election in November 2012, he had to face the ramifications of the Petraeus scandal.
-Media reported that angry congressional leaders were demanding answers about the Petraeus affair and "why they were given zero advance notice of the spymaster’s lively love life."
+Media reported that angry congressional leaders were demanding answers about the Petraeus affair and "why they were given zero advance notice of the spymaster’s lively love life".
 An article in TIME probed "The Petraeus Affair: Why Was Obama Kept in the Dark?"

 CIA and intelligence community

-Although US Attorney General Eric Holder was aware early on that the FBI had discovered an affair, it was not until November 6, 2012, that Petraeus' nominal superior, Director of National Intelligence James R. Clapper, was advised.
+Although US Attorney General Eric Holder was aware early on that the FBI had discovered an affair, it was not until 6 November 2012, that Petraeus' nominal superior, Director of National Intelligence James R. Clapper, was advised.
 The same evening that Clapper was informed, Clapper called Petraeus and urged him to resign.
-Clapper notified the White House the next day, November 7.
+Clapper notified the White House the next day, 7 November.